10 most memorable things to do at Wilsons Promontory

 1. Walk to historic Sealers Cove

-This 19-kilometre (return) walk can be accomplished in a day and takes you through mountains, temperate rainforest and ultimately to one of the Prom’s most beautiful, sheltered and secluded beaches.
+This 19-kilometre (return) walk takes you through mountains, temperate rainforest and ultimately to one of the Prom’s most beautiful, sheltered and secluded beaches.
 It’s a huge improvement on what Sealer’s Cove was used for a hundred years ago, when it was the site of significant sealing and whaling activity and later, timber logging.
+Note: Access to Sealers Cove is only possible via a 25 kilometre hike from Telegraph Saddle.

 Hiking trail in Wilsons Promontory National Park, Victoria, Australia.